TD22057/insteon-mqtt/docs/mqtt.md

    - 'on' is 1 if the device is on and 0 if the device is off.
    - 'on_str' is "on" if the device is on and "off" if the device is off.
+   - 'mode' is the on/off mode: 'normal', 'fast', or instant'
+   - 'fast' is 1 if the mode is fast, 0 otherwise
+   - 'instant' is 1 if the mode is instant, 0 otherwise

 Input state change messages have the following variables defined which can be used in the templates: